 Additional time is allowed for a penalty kick to be taken at the end of each period or at the end of each period of extra time.

-The ball must be stationary on the penalty mark
+The ball must be stationary on the penalty mark and the goalposts, crossbar and goal net must not be moving.

 The player taking the penalty kick must be clearly identified.